Ridafarhin590/notification-service-design-rida/README.md

-# 🔔 Notification Service System
+# 🔔 Notification Service System Design

 A scalable **Multi-Channel Notification Service** for sending, tracking, retrying, and managing notifications through Email, SMS, Push, In-App, WhatsApp, and other channels.